Building Ray from source#

 You can tweak the build with the following environment variables (when running pip install -e . or python setup.py install):

-• RAY_INSTALL_JAVA: If set and equal to 1, extra build steps will be executed to build java portions of the codebase
+• RAY_INSTALL_JAVA: If set and equal to 1, Ray runs extra build steps to build Java portions of the codebase

-• RAY_INSTALL_CPP: If set and equal to 1, ray-cpp will be installed
+• RAY_INSTALL_CPP: If set and equal to 1, Ray installs ray-cpp

-• RAY_DISABLE_EXTRA_CPP: If set and equal to 1, a regular (non - cpp) build will not provide some cpp interfaces
+• RAY_DISABLE_EXTRA_CPP: If set and equal to 1, a regular (non-cpp) build won’t provide some cpp interfaces

-• SKIP_BAZEL_BUILD: If set and equal to 1, no Bazel build steps will be executed
+• SKIP_BAZEL_BUILD: If set and equal to 1, Ray skips all Bazel build steps

 • RAY_DEBUG_BUILD: Can be set to debug, asan, or tsan.
-Any other value will be ignored
+Ray ignores any other value

 • BAZEL_ARGS: If set, pass a space-separated set of arguments to Bazel.
 This can be useful for restricting resource usage during builds, for example.
 See https://bazel.build/docs/user-manual for more information about valid arguments.

-• IS_AUTOMATED_BUILD: Used in CI to tweak the build for the CI machines
+• IS_AUTOMATED_BUILD: Used in conda-forge CI to tweak the build for the managed CI machines

 • SRC_DIR: Can be set to the root of the source checkout, defaults to None which is cwd()